hjalmar/hotkeys-manager/README.md

 });
 ```

 Adding callbacks for on and off states.
+Note that defining on or off callbacks will make it so the global general callback wont be executed for that particular state.
 ```js
 // on
 open.on(({ e, Hotkey, on }) => {